Geometric sharp large deviations for random projections of $\ell_p^n$ spheres and balls: Statement of main results

 where recall that a quasiconvex function is a function whose level sets are convex.
-Note that the rate function is insensitive to the projection directions, in the sense that it is the same for $\sigma$-a.e. $\theta$.
+Furthermore, it follows from \cite[Lemmas 3.1 and 3.4]{GanKimRam17} that $(\Wp)_{n \in \N}$ also satisfies an LDP with the same speed and rate function.
+Note that the rate function $\mathbb{I}_{p}$ is insensitive to the projection directions, in the sense that it is the same for $\sigma$-a.e.\ $\theta$.

-We show in the following lemma that the infimum in \eqref{rate_func} is attained uniquely at $(t,1)$, yielding a simpler form for the rate function that shows that it is strictly convex and has a unique minimizer.
-The latter is a crucial property for both obtaining sharp large deviation estimates and developing importance sampling algorithms.
+We show in the following lemma that the infimum in \eqref{rate_func} is attained uniquely at $(t,1)$, yielding a simpler form for the rate function and use that to deduce it is strictly convex and has a unique minimizer.
+The latter is a crucial property both for obtaining sharp large deviation estimates and developing importance sampling algorithms.

 \begin{lemma} For $p \in (1,\infty)$ and $a>0$ such that $\Psi^*_p(a,1)<\infty$,

 \end{lemma}